 The Group also made a number of less significant acquisitions during the year.
 These acquisitions were funded from existing cash resources.

-The following table summarises the assets acquired and liabilities assumed at fair value which have been included in these results from the respective acquisition dates.
-The Goodwill and Intangible asset values represented for UDS and Aquazania are provisional, as the acquisitions were completed close the Group's reporting date.
+The following table summaries the assets acquired and liabilities assumed at fair value which have been included in these results from the respective acquisition dates.
+The goodwill, intangible and tangible asset values represented for PHS are provisional, as this acquisition was completed close the Group's reporting date.
 The remaining values represent the final at acquisition fair values consolidated by the Group.

 |Settled as follows:|